 3. How can my nonprofit legally bring in more revenue?
 It’s common for nonprofits in certain categories to bring in program-related revenue, like a university charging tuition for education, or an animal shelter that charges a small adoption fee.
 But there are complex laws around what nonprofits can legally do to bring in revenue and what they cannot do.
 Each circumstance is different, but you can read about some of the basics around that on our website.

 It’s important to keep in mind that each nonprofit is different, and that some states have different regulations in place for nonprofits.
-As usual, if you have questions about compliance, or you’re looking for more guidance on best practices, call us at 463-229-0229 or email email@example.com.
+As usual, if you have questions about compliance, or you’re looking for more guidance on best practices, reach out to us and we’d be happy to see how we can help.